Fraud is a serious problem!

 Training Starts in the MAcc Program

-The Emporia State University Master of Accountancy online program includes an elective, Fraud Examination, that explores forensic accounting-related fraud, asset theft and financial statement misstatements.
+The Emporia State University Master of Accountancy (MAcc) online program includes an elective, Fraud Examination, that explores forensic accounting-related fraud, asset theft and financial statement misstatements.
 Topics include the nature of fraud, fraud prevention, detection methods, investigation procedure and types of fraud.

 Given the high cost of fraud in financial loss and ruined organizational brands, this course is one more component that employers value in graduates.
+Graduates of an advanced degree in accountancy will be equipped to take on the fraud challenges of the modern day.

 Learn more about Emporia State University’s online Master of Accountancy program.